Including golf tournament contests is a great way to raise additional funds as part of a fundraising golf tournament.

-If you are planning a golf tournament, you might consider incorporating an exciting hole-in-one prize.
+If you’ve been tasked with planning a golf tournament, you might consider incorporating an exciting hole-in-one prize.
 Hole-in-ones do not happen that often, but when they do, tournament planners are happy they took the time to buy insurance.
 It’s never been easier to offer exciting hole-in-one prizes at affordable prices.
-We spoke with Dennis Chase at Hole-in-One Clearing House to understand the basics of insurance and how an organization might offer a thrilling prize at a golf tournament.
+We spoke with Dennis Chase at Hole-in-One Clearing House to understand the basics of HIO insurance and how an organization might offer a thrilling prize at a golf tournament.

 How does Hole in One insurance work?

 Scenario: A charity golf tournament solicits a local car dealer to partially sponsor their event.
 The dealer places a new BMW valued at $65,000 out at a hole.
 Whoever putts a hole-in-one at the designated spot wins the car.